Cross-laminated timber

+Cross-laminated timber (CLT) is a subcategory of engineered wood panel product made from gluing together at least three layers of solid-sawn lumber at angles to each other.
+It is similar to plywood but with distinctively thicker laminations (or lamellae).
+CLT was first used in a building in the 90's.
+C-CLT, or circular-CLT was first used in a building (The urban woods in The Netherlands) in 2024.

-Cross-laminated timber (CLT) (a sub-category of engineered wood) is a wood panel product made from gluing together at least three layers of solid-sawn lumber, i.e., lumber cut from a single log.
-Each layer of boards is usually oriented perpendicular to adjacent layers and glued on the wide faces of each board, usually in a symmetric way so that the outer layers have the same orientation.
+The grain of each layer of boards is usually rotated 90 degrees from that of adjacent layers and glued on the wide faces of each board, usually in a symmetric way so that the outer layers have the same orientation.
 An odd number of layers is most common, but there are configurations with even numbers as well (which are then arranged to give a symmetric configuration).
 Regular timber is an anisotropic material, meaning that the physical properties change depending on the direction at which the force is applied.
 By gluing layers of wood at right angles, the panel is able to achieve better structural rigidity in both directions.
-It is similar to plywood but with distinctively thicker laminations (or lamellae).

 CLT is distinct from glued laminated timber (known as glulam), which is a product with all laminations orientated in the same way.

 History

+CLT

 The first patent resembling CLT was first developed in the 1920s by Frank J. Walsh and Robert L. Watts in Tacoma, Washington.
 Many sources however, date the first patent back to 1985 when it was patented in France.
 Significant developments were then made in Austria when Gerhard Schickhofer presented his PhD thesis research on CLT in 1994.
 Utilizing the theories he developed during his research, Schickhofer began working with three small sawmills and the Sawmillers Association, to start production of CLT.
 With help from some government funding, they were able to hand build a test CLT press and create the first few panels.
 At the same time, the first press system, utilizing water-based pressure, came on the market enabling Schickhofer and his team to think beyond the capabilities originally thought possible for CLT.
 After years of extensive research, Schickofer submitted the results to the Austrian and EU government bodies that dealt with the approval of materials for commercial products and in December 1998 it was approved.
 A period of substantial growth in production and projects soon followed in Germany and other European countries as a push for green buildings became more prominent.
 CLT was slow to take off in North America, but it has begun to gain momentum in more recent years.